btf-org/flank/README.md

 | <img src="https://logonoid.com/images/sql-server-logo.png" width=80/>| [SQL Server Examples](/docs/not_written_yet.md) |
 | <img src="https://images.icon-icons.com/2415/PNG/512/postgresql_plain_wordmark_logo_icon_146390.png" width=70/> | [Postgres Examples](/docs/not_written_yet.md) |

-# How has it been used so far?
+# Systems built so far?

 So far, the pattern seems to be: \[Some engineer\] is handy with \[some programming language\] and wants to do \[some simple thing\] but is frustrated by the complexity of \[the current way of doing that thing\]